fossasia/pslab-android/README.md

 [![Gitter](https://badges.gitter.im/fossasia/pslab.svg)](https://gitter.im/fossasia/pslab?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Twitter Follow](https://img.shields.io/twitter/follow/pslabio.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/pslabio)

 This repository holds the Android App for performing experiments with [PSLab](https://pslab.io/).
 PSLab is a tiny pocket science lab that provides an array of equipment for doing science and engineering experiments.
-It can function like an oscilloscope, waveform generator, frequency counter, programmable voltage and current source and also as a data logger.
+It can function like an oscilloscope, waveform generator, frequency counter, programmable voltage, and current source and also as a data logger.
 Our website is at https://pslab.io

 <a href="https://play.google.com/store/apps/details?id=io.pslab"><img alt="Get it on Google Play" height="80" src="/docs/images/playstore_badge.png"></a>
 <a href="https://f-droid.org/app/io.pslab"><img alt="Get it on F-Droid" height="80" src="/docs/images/fdroid_badge.png"></a>